SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisDevOpsValidator.md

 On the page of your GitHub fork (e.g. `https://github.com/YourGitHubHandle/SLC-C-DevOpsExercise1`), click the green *Code* button and select *Open in Visual Studio*.

 > [!NOTE]
 > In some cases, the *Open in Visual Studio* option may not be available.
-In that case, you can select *Download ZIP* instead, extract the ZIP file in your file explorer, and open the .sln file with Visual Studio.
+In that case, you will need to use GitHub Desktop instead to make the clone.
+Make sure you have [GitHub Desktop](https://desktop.github.com/) installed, and when you click the *Code* button on your fork page, select the option *Open with GitHub Desktop* instead.

 ## Step 3: Install DIS